Gareth Bale: 2020–2022: Loan to Tottenham Hotspur and departure

-Los Angeles FC and retirement
+Los Angeles and retirement

-On 27 June 2022, Major League Soccer team Los Angeles FC announced that they had signed Bale to a 12-month contract using Targeted Allocation Money.
+On 27 June 2022, Major League Soccer team Los Angeles announced that they had signed Bale to a 12-month contract using Targeted Allocation Money.
 He made his debut on 17 July as a 72nd-minute substitute in a 2–1 win at Nashville SC.
 In his next appearance, on 23 July, he came on as a 65th-minute substitute against Sporting Kansas City, scoring his first goal for the club in a 2–0 victory.
-Bale made 12 total appearances in the regular season for LAFC, starting two matches, but remained mostly unused as the club won the Supporters' Shield.
-He made his first playoff appearance in the MLS Cup as a substitute, where his header in the 128th minute tied the match at 3–3 and sent it to a penalty shootout.
+Bale made 12 total appearances in the regular season for LAFC, starting two matches, but he remained mostly unused as the club won the Supporters' Shield.
+He made his only playoff appearance in the championship match as a substitute, where his header in the 128th minute tied the match at 3–3 and sent it to a penalty shootout.
 His goal was the latest goal in MLS history.
 LAFC won the shootout and their first MLS Cup title.

-On 9 January 2023, Bale announced his retirement from professional football.
+On 9 January 2023, following the 2022 FIFA World Cup, Bale announced his retirement from professional football.

 International career

 Wales

 Bale was selected by Wales at the end of the 2005–06 season for a friendly against Trinidad and Tobago on 27 May 2006.
 In the match in Graz, Austria, he replaced David Vaughan after 55 minutes and assisted Robert Earnshaw's winning goal in a 2–1 victory.
 At 16 years and 315 days old, Bale became the youngest player to play for Wales, breaking a record held by Lewin Nyatanga who set that three months earlier; this record was itself superseded by Harry Wilson in October 2013.

 Wales youth guru Brian Flynn commented that Bale was potentially a future star of the game, comparing his technical ability to that of Ryan Giggs.
 On 7 October 2006, Bale became the youngest ever goalscorer for the senior national team, scoring a free kick in a Euro 2008 qualification match against Slovakia.
 After a long injury lay-off, he returned and started in the World Cup qualifier against Finland on 10 October 2009.
 On 14 October, he played a part in Wales' final World Cup qualifier by setting up David Vaughan to score the opening goal against Liechtenstein and won the free kick that led to the second, Aaron Ramsey's first at senior level.

 In December 2010, Bale was awarded the BBC Cymru Sports Personality of the Year trophy.
 On 12 October 2012, Bale scored both goals for Wales in a 2–1 victory over Scotland in a 2014 World Cup qualifier.
-He won his 100th Wales Cap during a World Cup Qualifying Match on 13 November 2021 against Belarus at the Cardiff City Stadium where he played 45 Minutes being substituted at half time.
+He won his 100th Wales Cap during a World Cup Qualifying Match on 13 November 2021 against Belarus at the Cardiff City Stadium where he played 45 minutes being substituted at half time.